juanibiapina/sub/README.md

     echo "Alice"
     echo "Bob"
     echo "Charlie"
-    # note that you can run any command here to generate completions
+    # note that you can have any logic here to generate completions
   fi

   # make sure to exit when generating completions to prevent the script from running